tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Argument

 - Name: bdqffdq:Argument
-- Definition: A value that, when provided to a test Specification to replace a Parameter changes the behavior of the test in a defined manner.
+- Definition: A value that, when provided to a Test bdqffdq:Specification to replace a bdqffdq:Parameter changes the behavior of the Test in a defined manner.
 - SubClass Of: SolutionsConcept

 ********************